onlyquake/xonotic-wiki/Music.markdown

 ### Complexity

-As this game is extremely fast we don’t want to have overly complex tracks at the point of being distracting or that one can’t even understand while playing (e.g. a mad breakbeat tune)
+As this game is extremely fast we don't want to have overly complex tracks at the point of being distracting or that one can't even understand while playing (e.g. a mad breakbeat tune)

 ### Variations